Skip to main content

 How Much Does Claude API Actually Cost?

-Claude 3.5 Sonnet (mid-tier, most popular for SaaS): $3 per million input tokens, $15 per million output tokens.
-A typical customer support summarization request uses about 2,000 input tokens (the conversation history) and 300 output tokens (the summary).
-That's $0.0105 per request, or $10.50 per 1,000 requests.
+Claude 3.5 Sonnet (mid-tier, the SaaS workhorse): $3 per million input tokens, $15 per million output tokens.
+Take a normal support-summary request.
+The conversation history runs about 2,000 input tokens and the summary you get back is roughly 300 output tokens.
+That works out to $0.0105 per request, so $10.50 for every 1,000 of them.

 Claude 3.5 Haiku (fast, cheap): $0.25 per million input tokens, $1.25 per million output tokens.
-The same summarization task costs $0.000875 per request — roughly $0.88 per 1,000 requests.
+Run that exact same summary through Haiku and it costs $0.000875 per request, about $0.88 per 1,000.
 That's 12x cheaper than Sonnet.
-For many classification and extraction tasks, Haiku's quality is sufficient.
+For a lot of classification and extraction work, Haiku is genuinely good enough, and people only learn that after they stop defaulting to Sonnet.

 Real-world cost table: